 For example, in her later years, your grandmother became easily confused at times.
 A cousin of yours volunteered to be her caregiver, which seemed odd since their relationship has always been rocky.
 After your grandmother died, you learn that the majority of her estate is going to that cousin.
 Seems suspicious, right?
 This scenario may be a case of undue influence.

 Some common signs of undue influence include:

 Unexpected alterations to the person’s will, trust, Power of Attorney, or other legal matters.

 A change occurs in the relationship between the person and his/her family or friends.

-There was a discrepancy between what the person’s previous wishes or intentions were and what was in the final estate plan
+There was a discrepancy between the person’s previous wishes or intentions and what was in the final estate plan.